-Cannabis topicals are considered any treatment rub or oil derived from cannabis or hemp that is applied directly to the surface of the body.
-In order to understand why cannabis is so critical for general health maintenance, and why topicals are often ideal for relieving certain symptoms, one must first become familiar with the Endocannabinoid System.
+A cannabis topical is any treatment rub or oil derived from cannabis or hemp that is applied directly to the surface of the body.
+In order to understand why cannabis is so critical for general health maintenance, and why topicals are often ideal for relieving certain symptoms, one must first become familiar with the endocannabinoid system.

 Endocannabinoids are simply cannabinoids that our bodies naturally produce.
-These endocannabinoids have been discovered to help stabilize any off-balanced functions that may disrupt health.
-The Endocannabinoid System is located all throughout the body and is composed collectively of endogenous cannabinoids, cannabinoid receptors, biosynthetic pathways and metabolizing enzymes.
-The endocannabinoids bind to the receptors, fitting “like a key in a lock,” activating messages of repair to be sent via chemical pathways, depending on what each specific cell needs in that moment.
+It has been discovered that endocannabinoids help stabilize any off-balanced functions that may disrupt health.
+The endocannabinoid system is located throughout the body and is composed collectively of endogenous cannabinoids, cannabinoid receptors, biosynthetic pathways and metabolizing enzymes.
+Endocannabinoids bind to the receptors, fitting like a key in a lock activating messages of repair to be sent via chemical pathways, depending on what each specific cell needs in that moment.

 No matter the need, the goal of the endocannabinoids remains the same: Homeostasis.
 And the phytocannabinoids found in cannabis plants, such as CBD and THC, mimic endocannabinoids, much like duplicate keys would fit into the same lock.
 In other words, cannabis provides an external source of nutrients that our bodies already produce.

 The difference between accessing these cannabinoids through topicals and attaining them via ingestion or inhalation is that topicals do not allow cannabinoids to access the brain, therefore do not trigger psychotropic effects.
 By dissolving cannabis into fat-soluble substances (such as coconut oil or shea butter), the cannabinoids become ready to enter cell membranes.
 Cannabinoid receptors are located in nerve and mast cells within the skin, allowing the relief to be direct and immediate.